astronomer/docs/astro/cloud-ide/run-sql.md

 ## Create data dependencies for a SQL cell

 You can use the output of other cells in your project within a SQL function.
-You define these dependencies in SQL, and the Cloud IDE automatically renders the dependencies in your project code and in the **Pipeline** view of your project.
+You define these dependencies in SQL using jinja templating, and the Cloud IDE automatically renders the dependencies in your project code and in the **Pipeline** view of your project.

 For example, if you have a SQL cell using **In-memory SQL** to query a dataframe output of a Python cell, the Python cell is automatically marked as an upstream dependency for your SQL cell.